10 must-see places to visit in Haute Savoie

 Duration: 1 day

-Ideal for: nature lovers, glacier fans, and spectacular panoramas
+Ideal for: nature lovers, glacier and spectacular panorama enthusiasts

-From the Chamonix station, board the Montenvers cog railway, a historic gem that snakes through the forests to reach the Mer de Glace.
-On site, explore the carved glacier cave, the crystal museum, and take time to admire the scenery from the panoramic terrace.
+From the Chamonix station, board the Montenvers cog railway, a historic gem winding through forests to reach the Mer de Glace.
+On site, explore the glacier-carved cave, the crystal museum, and take time to admire the landscape from the panoramic terrace.

 Itinerary 3: Thonon – Yvoire – Évian-les-Bains (Léman Express train + bus + boat)